-Over the last two months I have written a number of articles specifically focussed on supporting the business entrepreneur.
-In an engagement with a potential client I asked him if he had his documents in order as he was seeking to raise funding for a rather interesting project that I thought had lots of potential.
+Over the last few years, I have written several articles specifically focussed on supporting the business entrepreneur.
+In an engagement with a potential client, I asked him if he had his documents in order as he was seeking to raise funding for a rather interesting project that I thought had lots of potential.
 He responded by saying that he had all his corporate and business registrations in place.
 It was clear that we were talking at cross-purposes.

 - Can what you said be done?